FilipPazanin/twilio-in-browser-calls-main/README.md

-Use for local testing dialer, only need to pass valid twilio token inside main.js file.
+Use for testing dialer locally, only need to pass valid twilio token inside main.js file.